dataminer-site/dataminer-site.github.io/_posts/2021-06-25-querying-parquet.md

           .query("pickup_at > '2019-06-30'"))
 ```

 This again reads the entire file into memory, however, causing this query to take `7.5s`.
 With the manual projection pushdown we can bring this down to `0.9s`.
-Still significantly higher than DuckDB.
+Still significantly higher than dataminer.

 ```py
 # pandas projection pushdown